Coeuve: Economy

 In 2000, there were 91 workers who commuted into the municipality and 183 workers who commuted away.
 The municipality is a net exporter of workers, with about 2.0 workers leaving the municipality for every one entering.
-About 28.6% of the workforce coming into Coeuve are coming from outside Switzerland.
+About 28.6% of the workforce coming into Cœuve are coming from outside Switzerland.
 Of the working population, 6% used public transportation to get to work, and 66.2% used a private car.

 Religion

 From the 2000 census, 528 or 82.9% were Roman Catholic, while 29 or 4.6% belonged to the Swiss Reformed Church.
 Of the rest of the population, there was 1 member of an Orthodox church, and there were 6 individuals (or about 0.94% of the population) who belonged to another Christian church.
 There were 2 (or about 0.31% of the population) who were Islamic.
 There was 1 person who was Buddhist.
 49 (or about 7.69% of the population) belonged to no church, are agnostic or atheist, and 24 individuals (or about 3.77% of the population) did not answer the question.